AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/stock.md

 ## Create (stock hierarchy)

-Adobe Commerce origination
+Adobe Commerce supports the following create methods:

-- A new Stock Source is created in the Admin panel

-Back office integration origination
+- An admin or an API creates a new stock source

+Backoffice integrations support the following create methods:

-- A new Stock source is created in the backoffice system
+- An admin or an API creates a new stock source in the backoffice system

 ## Update (stock hierarchy)

-Adobe Commerce origination
+Adobe Commerce supports the following update methods:

 - Admin user modifies a stock source
-- Admin user modifies the relationship between an existing Stock source and a website
+- Admin user modifies the relationship between an existing stock source and a website

-Back office integration origination
+Backoffice integrations support the following update methods:

-- An existing Stock source is modified
+- An admin modifies an existing stock source
-- An existing relationship between a Stock source and a website is modified
+- An admin modifies an existing relationship between a stock source and a website

 ## Update (stock)

-Adobe Commerce origination
+Adobe Commerce supports the following update methods:

-- A stock quantity is modified in the Admin panel (to overwrite it quickly in a flash sale, accepting overselling situations)
+- An admin modifies a stock quantity in the Admin panel
+  - For example, to overwrite the quantity quickly in a flash sale where overselling situations is acceptable.

-Back office origination
+Backoffice integrations support the following update methods:

-- A daily full sync triggers a **FULL** stock update for each Stock source
+- A daily full sync triggers a **FULL** stock update for each stock source
 - A change in source stock quantity triggers a **DELTA** stock update
 - A stock allocation triggers a **DELTA** stock update